chris-roman/HEX-LOV/index.md

 **Figure TODO** - Sodium-sulfur battery voltage-specific capacity graphical behavior, extracted from [Research Progress toward Room Temperature Sodium Sulfur Batteries: A Review](https://www.mdpi.com/1420-3049/26/6/1535)

-### 1. Cathode materials 🚧🚧🚧🚧

-The material of excellence for this purpose is elemental sulfur due to its high theoretical specific capacity when combined with lithium, and the fact that it is very low cost and non-toxic.

-### 2. Anode materials 🚧🚧🚧🚧

-When reacting with lithium (the anode), the sulfur prevents the formation of Li dendrites in a great extent due to the dissolved polysulfides (PS).
-This prevents efficiency problems.

-### 3. Electrolyte 🚧🚧🚧🚧

-A favorable selection for electrolyte solvents is the **dimethyl ether (DME)**, and **1, 3-dioxolane (DOL)**.
-But its proved that the best choice is the **Lithium trifluoromethanesulfonate (LiSO<sub>3</sub>CF<sub>3</sub>)**.

-### 4. Chamber 🚧🚧🚧🚧

-Due to the extreme environment of Venus, the batteries needs to be located in a camera capable of resisting high temperatures, pressure, and its acidic atmosphere.
-For this task, the material selected was **Inconel** alloy 718, which is a high-strength, corrosion resistant nickel chromium material that can be used at -423°F at 1300°F (commonly used for aerospace applications). <sup>[TODO](https://www.specialmetals.com/documents/technical-bulletins/inconel/inconel-alloy-718.pdf)</sup>

 ## Process Selection